Here’s Your Arguing Style, Based on Your Personality Type

 Did you know that your personality type impacts how you argue?
 While each individual has unique traits that will show up in their debates, there are certain trends among types that come up again and again.
 Those trends and patterns are what we are going to be looking at today!
 Let’s get started!

 Not sure what your personality type is?
-Take our new personality questionnaire!
+Take our in-depth personality questionnaire!

 Discover how you argue, based on your Myers-Briggs #personality type. #MBTI #INFJ #INTJ #INFP #INTP